 Information that is presented in an article such as this one always seems to be about New York City or somewhere other than Seattle.
 Everything discussed herein is happening right now in Seattle.
 You will not read about it until arrests take place or terrorists kill innocent people because of the legal and political repurcussions that occur when the media starts naming people or identifying radical mosques.
 The threat is more than just the threats that CAIR or some other “civil liberties” group will take legal action, however.
 Read more

-The United States Supreme Court (SCOTUS) may have decided the most important gun case in history on June 28, 2010.
-A previous landmark 2008 gun case, DC vs. HELLER, held that the Constitution actually meant what the Founding Fathers thought they meant when they drafted it!
-The Bill of Rights only began to be applied to the states due to the 14th Amendment, enacted after the Civil War to protect newly freed citizens from the tyranny of Southern regimes that deployed de jure force of law and de facto intimidation to perpetuate slavery.
+The United States Supreme Court (SCOTUS) may have decided the most important Second Amendment case in history on June 28, 2010.
+A previous landmark 2008 gun case, DC vs. HELLER, held that the Second Amendment guarantees a personal right of self-defense.
+Yes, the U.S. Constitution actually means what the Founding Fathers thought they meant when they drafted it!
+The Bill of Rights only began to be applied to the states by means of the 14th Amendment, enacted after the Civil War to protect newly freed citizens from the tyranny of Southern regimes that deployed de jure force of law and de facto intimidation to perpetuate slavery.

-In MCDONALD VS. CHICAGO, the Court acknowledged that the 14th Amendment aims at firearms restrictions enacted against Blacks and enforced by armed white mobs often via the noose-end of a rope!
-Otis McDonald, the 76 year-old African-American Plaintiff in the case, is a neighborhood activist targeted because he stood up to thugs that lay claim to the streets of Chicago.
+In MCDONALD VS. CHICAGO, the Court acknowledged that the 14th Amendment aims at prohibiting firearms restrictions enacted against Blacks and enforced by armed white mobs often via the noose-end of a rope!
+Otis McDonald, the 76 year-old African-American Plaintiff in the case, is a neighborhood activist targeted who boldly he stood up to thugs that lay claim to the streets of Chicago.
 Read more

 The U.S. Supreme Court affirmed DC v Heller in a five to four landmark decision last year.
 Justice Scalia firmly placed the Court’s decision, which knocks down Washington DC’s ban on firearms within the bedrock of the Founding Fathers’ original intentions; i.e., the decision sets forth a principle scorned by tyrants over the centuries.
 It is in the people that the power of governmental force resides.
 The government’s use of deadly force ultimately derives from an individual’s duty to protect herself or himself, one’s family and neighbors.